 - Establish regional advisory committee to coordinate the implementation of trail recommendations in the Lake Oswego to Portland corridor.
-(Summer 2012) - With regional advisory committee, develop implementation plan and pursue funding for trail priorities in the Lake Oswego to Portland corridor.
-(Fall-Winter 2012/13) - Complete study to better assess the economic development impacts of streetcar and other transit modes on development.
-(Fall-Winter 2012/13) - As part of impact study, develop tool to estimate the impacts on future projects (winter 2013)
+(FIRST QUARTER) - With regional advisory committee, develop implementation plan and pursue funding for trail priorities in the Lake Oswego to Portland corridor.
+(SECOND AND THIRD QUARTER) - Complete study to better assess the economic development impacts of streetcar and other transit modes on development.
+(SECOND AND THIRD QUARTER) - As part of impact study, develop tool to estimate the impacts on future projects (THIRD QUARTER) - As part of impact study, recommend connectivity and other access improvements to enhance the economic impact of streetcar and other transit projects.
+(THIRD QUARTER - Share best findings with the Federal Transit Administration and other regions and develop white paper outlining best practices.(FOURTH QUARTER)